University of Texas at Austin: Early 20th century development

-1966 shooting
+UT tower shooting

 The Tower, completed in 1937, stands 307 ft (94 m) tall and displays different colors of lighting on special occasions.

 On August 1, 1966, Texas student Charles Whitman barricaded the observation deck in the tower of the Main Building.
-Armed with multiple firearms, he killed 14 people on campus, 11 from the observation deck and below the clocks on the tower, and three more in the tower, as well as wounding two others inside the observation deck.
+Armed with multiple firearms, he killed 15 people on campus, 11 from the observation deck and below the clocks on the tower, and three more in the tower, as well as wounding two others inside the observation deck.
 The massacre ended when Whitman was shot and killed by police after they breached the tower.

 After the Whitman event, the observation deck was closed until 1968 and then closed again in 1975 following a series of suicide jumps during the 1970s.
 In 1999, after installation of security fencing and other safety precautions, the tower observation deck reopened to the public.
 There is a turtle pond park near the tower dedicated to those affected by the tragedy.